-Grant Stewart is an academic surgeon at the University of Cambridge, with a focus on developing and promoting surgery related clinical trials and translational research.
+Mr Stewart is an academic surgeon at the University of Cambridge, with a focus on developing and promoting surgery related clinical trials and translational research.
 As a University Lecturer in Urological Surgery, Grant has a specific interest in optimising management of patients with initially localised renal cancer, an area of great need within the disease.
-In order to make practice changing developments in this area Grant Stewart has developed a range of interlinked clinical trials and translational research which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital, Cambridge.
+In order to make practice changing developments in this area Mr Stewart has developed a range of interlinked clinical trials and translational research which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital, Cambridge.
 To deliver on the above goals, Grant coordinates the Cambridge Renal Cancer Collaboration (CamRenCan) a group of 40 clinicians, translational researchers and basic scientists across the Cambridge Biomedical Campus with a shared interest in renal cancer research.
 His research metrics are: £43 million research grant/clinical trial income and 124 peer reviewed publications.

 Professor Stewart took up the Professorship in Surgical Oncology in 2020 having moved to Cambridge in October 2015 from a post as Senior Lecturer in Urological Surgery at the University of Edinburgh where he led the Edinburgh Urological Cancer Group.
 Grant developed and co-directs the Scottish Collaboration On Translational Research into Renal Cell Cancer (SCOTRRCC), a Scotland-wide kidney cancer biorepository of 1200 patients with high quality clinical data linkage.

 Mr Stewart chairs the Renal Cancer Surgical Subgroup of the National Cancer Research Institute Bladder and Renal Cancer Clinical Studies Group, Co-Chair of the Renal Cross Channel Group, sits on the Medical Advisory Board for Cambridge Medical Robotics, is Chair of the Scientific and Education Committee of The Urology Foundation, is a member of the Clinical Expert Review Panel of Cancer Research UK and is CI/PI for several renal cancer clinical trials.
-Grant is an Honorary Senior Lecturer at the University of Edinburgh where he is Programme Director of the Urology ChM.
+Grant is Programme Director of the University of Edinburgh, Urology ChM.

 kidney cancer; renal cell cancer; RCC; adjuvant; neoadjuvant; window-of-opportunity; clinical trials; heterogeneity; localised disease; minimal residual disease